Anaero-Technology/Black-Box/readme.md

 - Start or stop logging, depending on the state of the logger.
 - Rename the device, to assign it a new, unique, name.
 This cannot be done while the device is logging.
 - Open the full file view window, allows the user to see the list of files and download or delete any they choose.
-- Open the monitor window, this allows the user to see how many tips have occured per hour on each channel Below this section the analyse data button opens the dialogue window to process downloaded data and the settings gear opens the options menu.
+- Open the monitor window, this allows the user to see how many tips have occurred per hour on each channel Below this section the analyse data button opens the dialogue window to process downloaded data and the settings gear opens the options menu.
 No two windows can be opened at the same time to prevent conflict or confusion so simply close one before opening another.